 Ah Montana.
 Where the river runs through it and the temperature can jump from negative 54 to plus 49 degrees in one day.
-I hope you like your Skittles frozen, Montanans.
-Skittles are the number one holiday candy, followed by Reese’s Mini Cups and Reese’s Pieces.
+I hope you like your Reese’s Pieces frozen, Montanans.
+Pieces are the number one holiday candy, followed by Reese’s Mini Cups and Reindeer corn, which seems appriopriate.

 If you’re a sandhill crane bird watcher, or a roller skate history buff, there is not greater state than Nebraska!
 Annual bird migrations bring thousands of bird watchers every year, and the world’s only roller skate museum resides there too.
 Stop by Omaha to see what the Oracle has to say about Christmas candy.
 Odds are he likes Hershey Kisses best, followed by M&M’s and Pez.

 With all that Vegas going on over there, it’s easy to get distracted from the fact that there have been many nuclear tests done in Nevada.
 You would think the fallouts would have affected their judgement, but not judging by their holiday candy preferences.
 Pretty traditional: peppermint bark, then candy canes and Starburst.
 OK Starburst for Christmas isn’t quite traditional.
 Chalk it up to the nukes.